aitrailblazer/asap/README.md

 </div>
 **Consultant’s Journey with ASAP: Optimizing Workflow with Azure Cosmos DB**

-John, a seasoned Azure Cosmos DB consultant, received an inquiry from a prospective customer about developing an application utilizing Cosmos DB.
-Following their conversation, John compiled the customer's requirements and sent them via email, not only to the customer but also as a record for himself.
+A seasoned Azure Cosmos DB consultant received an inquiry from a prospective customer about developing an application utilizing Cosmos DB.
+Following their conversation, she compiled the customer's requirements and sent them via email, both to the customer and as a record for herself.

-Juggling multiple clients, John relies on ASAP to streamline his workflow.
-He opens ASAP and clicks on the Microsoft Graph tab.
-Using the advanced search capabilities, he locates his emails containing the requirements.
-By vectorizing these emails, John ensures that he won’t need to resubmit them to GPT every time; ASAP combines the system prompt with the custom prompt for seamless future reference.
+Juggling multiple clients, the consultant relies on ASAP to streamline her workflow.
+She opens ASAP and clicks on the Microsoft Graph tab.
+Using the advanced search capabilities, she locates her emails containing the requirements.
+By vectorizing these emails, she ensures that she won’t need to resubmit them to GPT every time; ASAP combines the system prompt with the custom prompt for seamless future reference.

-With the requirements entered into the database and vectorized, John turns his attention to documentation.
-He accesses his internal company documents via the OneDrive interface within the Microsoft Graph tab and opens an unstructured document.
-Using OntologyGen, he customizes settings to create a structured ontology, storing the generated documentation in Azure Cosmos DB in vectorized form for efficient retrieval through Semantic Search.
+With the requirements entered into the database and vectorized, the consultant turns her attention to documentation.
+She accesses her internal company documents via the OneDrive interface within the Microsoft Graph tab and opens an unstructured document.
+Using OntologyGen, she customizes settings to create a structured ontology, storing the generated documentation in Azure Cosmos DB in vectorized form for efficient retrieval through Semantic Search.

-Next, John leverages DocGen to utilize the vectorized requirements and his custom ontology.
+Next, the consultant leverages DocGen to utilize the vectorized requirements and her custom ontology.
 The ontology follows a structured format of chapters and sections.
-Starting with one chapter, John configures DocGen to refine the output iteratively within a chat thread.
-Once satisfied with a section, he saves the final version.
+Starting with one chapter, she configures DocGen to refine the output iteratively within a chat thread.
+Once satisfied with a section, she saves the final version.

-After completing each section as final and ensuring all chapters are ready, John previews the entire document and makes necessary adjustments.
-Satisfied with the results, he uses ASAP to generate the final document as a PDF, fully optimized for his customer’s needs.
+After completing each section and ensuring all chapters are ready, the consultant previews the entire document and makes necessary adjustments.
+Satisfied with the results, she uses ASAP to generate the final document as a PDF, fully optimized for her customer’s needs.